-Marcie R. Horowitz concentrates her practice on brownfields redevelopment and regulatory compliance with federal and state environmental laws.
-With an advanced degree in geology and extensive experience representing clients throughout the nation on a broad range of environmentally related issues, Marcie counsels clients on the environmental aspects of real estate and business transactions and the effective cleanup of contaminated soil and groundwater.
-She also has extensive experience in enforcement and regulatory issues related to air pollution control and hazardous waste management, including the negotiation of complex environmental permits and RCRA closure/corrective action issues.
+Marcie R. Horowitz concentrates her practice on brownfield redevelopment and regulatory compliance with federal and state environmental laws.
+Having earned an advanced degree in geology, Marcie understands the environmental challenges of real estate and other business transactions.
+She guides her clients to solutions when unforeseen obstacles, such as contaminated soil and groundwater, threaten to interrupt their business objectives.
+Marcie also has extensive experience in enforcement and regulatory issues related to air pollution control and hazardous waste management, including the negotiation of complex environmental permits and RCRA closure/corrective action issues.

-Marcie’s clients range from Fortune Global 500 companies and major residential and commercial developers to small family-owned businesses and individuals facing challenging environmental concerns.
-She has played a major role in representing clients in a variety of environmental matters, including:
+Marcie’s clients span industries and range from Fortune Global 500 companies and major real estate developers to small family-owned businesses and select individuals.
+She has represented clients in a variety of environmental matters, including:

 Bryn Mawr College, M.A., Geology, (National Science Foundation Fellow), 1988